 “I had been reading about seasonal flu in children and I wanted to be better informed about the condition,” said Aashna.

 Viraj’s condition worsened as he started having breathing difficulties and even noisy breathing at times.
-He was immediately referred to a pediatric pulmonologist.
+He was immediately referred to a specialist.

 What causes seasonal flu in children?